-The "Toggle Bit II" on Q2, when used with Q6, indicates whether a particular sector is actively erasing (that is, the Automatic Erase algorithm is in process).
+The "Toggle Bit II" on Q2, when used with Q6, indicates whether a particular sector is actively erasing (that is, the Automatic Erase algorithm is in process), or whether that sector is erase-suspended.
 Toggle Bit II is valid after the rising edge of the final WE# or CE#, whichever happens first, in the command sequence.

 Q2 toggles when the system reads at addresses within those sectors that have been selected for erasure.
 (The system may use either OE# or CE# to control the read cycles.)
-But Q2 cannot distinguish when the sector is actively erasing.
-Q6, by comparison, indicates when the device is actively erasing, but cannot distinguish which sectors are selected for erasure.
+But Q2 cannot distinguish whether the sector is actively erasing or is erase-suspended.
+Q6, by comparison, indicates whether the device is actively erasing, or is in Erase Suspend, but cannot distinguish which sectors are selected for erasure.
 Thus, both status bits are required for sectors and mode information.
 Refer to Table 8 to compare outputs for Q2 and Q6.

-Reading Toggle Bits Q6/ Q2
+Reading Toggle Bits Q6/Q2